polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/execution.md

 ### Learn More

-- Learn how how you can simulate the orchestration of the Executive module in your [runtime tests](tests).
+- Learn how you can simulate the orchestration of the Executive module in your [runtime tests](tests).

 ### References